Intrastat data fields

 This section is Guidance

-An explanation of the data fields on the Intrastat Supplementary Declaration (SD).
+An explanation of the data fields on the Northern Ireland Intrastat declaration.

 Period

-Remember that if you have no data to declare in a particular month, sending in a ‘nil’ return will prevent unnecessary ‘phone calls from HMRC.
+Remember that if you have no data to declare in a particular month, sending in a ‘nil’ return will prevent unnecessary contact from HMRC.

 Commodity Code

-The commodity code is the most important data field on the SD.
-This eight-digit number identifies the goods which are the subject of a dispatch or arrival and is the basis for most of the statistical information which is used by government departments, bodies such as the European Bank and EU Commission, United Nations agencies and businesses themselves.
+The commodity code is the basis for most of the statistical information used by government departments, international bodies such as the European Bank and United Nations agencies and businesses themselves.
 It is therefore vital that this data field is correctly completed.

 For example, safety headgear made of plastic has a commodity code of 6506 10 10, which is made up as follows:

-- Within ‘other headgear’, the specific sub-heading for safety headgear is further defined under 6506 10, and
+• within ‘other headgear’, the specific sub-heading for safety headgear is further defined under 6506 10

 The last two digits are used to differentiate plastic safety headgear from safety headgear made of other materials (6506 10 80).